theideabureau/bureau-wp-environment-switcher/README.md

 ### Installation

-1. Copy the 'acf-data-selector' folder into your plugins folder
+1. Copy the 'wp-environment-switcher' folder into your plugins folder
 2. Activate the plugin via the Plugins admin page